USC-Office-of-Sustainability/SustainabilityResearchFinder/docs/index.md

 # What we learned

-Learned to use tools?
-R + RShiny, git
+Learned to use tools!
+- R, RShiny, git